 So, is giving up everything to embark on a new life overseas really worth it?

 From experience, I don’t think the answer to the question is that black and white.
 Yes, living as an expat can be a wonderful and rewarding adventure.
 Yet, there are ultimately a lot of sacrifices to be made and sometimes the repercussions of your decisions will follow you all the way home.

-To expat or not to expat?
-The decision is yours and yours alone, but here are some points worth considering.
+So – to expat or not to expat?
+The decision is yours and yours alone (as is the experience), but here are some points worth considering.

 You’ll constantly have to build a new community

 How easy was it to make friends when you were younger?
 Plenty easy, I’m sure is your answer.
 You could start chatting to people at school, university, an extra curricular activity, or a party, realise you had 10,000 things in common and become firm friends from that moment on.

 This suddenly gets twenty million times more difficult when you become a fully-fledged adult.
 You and everyone else you know are suddenly so busy, rushing around with work, family obligations, gym time as you no longer have the metabolism that you did when you were 22, etc. It can be hard enough to pin down your well-established friends, let alone go through the motions of forming new ones from scratch.

 Plus, you then get faced with the question of – wherever do you go to meet people?!
 Work is always a good place to start, but where on from there?
 Should you take up a language or sculpting class?
 Strike up conversations with people at your yoga studio?
 Go to a bar on a Friday night and try to worm your way into a conversation there?
 Attend MeetUp events?
 Give “friendship” apps a whirl?

 It can take a really long time to form a new friendship circle – months, sometimes years in fact.
 And it will take a lot of effort on your part.
 It can be ultimately rewarding – you’ll meet people from all walks of life and make some forever friends in the process.
 Yet, it’s an exhausting endeavour.